 Vocational Studies Year 10 & 11

-In year 10 all our students will take part in our Vocational Studies programme run on Thursdays.
+In year 10 all our students will take part in our Vocational Studies programme run on Tuesdays.
 This consists of Outdoor Education, Technology and our APT (Achieve, Progress and Transform) course.

 During the course students are encouraged to take responsibility for their own kit and to work as part of a team helping each other through tricky and often challenging conditions, often in poor weather.
 They develop an awareness of what’s needed to travel safely in the hills and an awareness of just how important it is to be aware of local weather conditions.